tc39/notes/es9/2018-05/may-24.md

 - Stage 2 entrance criteria:
   - A complete spec with the well understood caveat that the binary encoding may change drastically.
   - Sufficient evidence that we get the perf wins we are aiming for across websites.
-  - Some like “across implementations” We hope to work with implementers to find less than 1 engineer year ways to show promise.
+  - Some like "across implementations" We hope to work with implementers to find less than 1 engineer year ways to show promise.
 We can't do 5 years engineering and hope something happens.

 ## Function.prototype.toString() censorship for stage 2 (continued discussion)